 Intermar Hotel in Marmaris is definitely a spot to avoid at all costs, not only will your shower take 15 minutes to get warm and leak everywhere you will also be able to hear every other person in the hotel talking, walking, sleeping, eating or snoring.

-Dreamland Hotel is just outside of Fethiye and a long way from everything, but still a lovely hotel.
-It is quite a drive to get to the amazing beaches, in fact it is quite a drive to get anywhere of real importance around Fethiye.
+Dreamland Holiday Village is just outside of Fethiye and a long way from everything, but still a lovely hotel.
+It is quite a drive to get to the amazing beaches, in fact, it is quite a drive to get anywhere of real importance around Fethiye.
 The hotel is quaint with a great dinner service and lovely staff, but I would recommend staying somewhere along the beach in Oludeniz instead.

 Pam Thermal Hotel in Pamukkale has its own thermal spring which has been used to form a swimming pool for guests, though you’ll need to buy a swimming cap to go in or you can fill your bathtub up with water straight from the spring via some fancy plumbing!
 The hotel website boasts Nicolas Cage as one of its esteemed guests, this may or may not encourage you to book depending on how you felt about the Ghost Rider franchise.